 Often seen as the opposite of blue (video games, not to mention political parties, often differentiate two opposing teams using the colours red and blue), red is the colour of blood and symbolises violence and conflict.

 A group of Samurai in ancient Japan acquired the name “the red devils” due to their blood-red armour and were some of the most feared warriors in the country.
 Many flags around the world like the Union Jack and the flag of Turkey use red in service of their nation.
 The troops of the British Empire were nicknamed the “red coats” and the red colour of the uniform would give the British army on the march a menacing appearance.

 Red triggers the brain to think of something as dangerous, again linking it to blood, and is the reason why the colour is used for danger signs and warnings.

-In the western world, the colour black is symbolic of death and black clothing is commonly worn at funerals.
-Due to its symbolism of death, black is the main colour used in rock culture and by “Goths”; the combination of the colour black, leather clothing, and skull jewellery are typical of heavy metal artists and perfectly complement the music they produce.
+In the Western world, the colour black is symbolic of death and black clothing is commonly worn at funerals.
+Due to its symbolism of death, black is the main colour used in rock culture and by “Goths”; the combination of the colour black, leather clothing, and skull jewellery are typical of heavy metal artists and perfectly complements the music they produce.

 Black also gives a sense of mystery and the unknown due to its link with darkness and shadows; the ability of darkness to conceal things from the human eye adds to these connotations.
 The stereotypical spy in common media wears black and so did the Japanese ninja fighters, reinforcing the idea of mystery and concealment.